Spring-cleaning can feel like an overwhelming task, but this simple system will see you saying goodbye to spring-cleaning stress!

 The best piece of advice I can give you about cleaning is pay for a cleaner.
 If you’re reading this, however, I assume you’re like me and this is not an option.
 And even if you do have one, the reality is they’re doing business as usual, and sometimes… no, always, things eventually need more care and attention than the weekly spruce-up.
 When this happens, I notice every mark on the door and scuff on the skirting – usually accompanied by loud complaints about what a pigsty the house is becoming.
 Opening up a drawer forces a Pavlovian response when the next thing you know, I have all the utensils on the bench and am scrubbing in the corners, muttering darkly all the while.

 I’m a school teacher, and even when I was a single mum with my two children at home, I’d attempt to spring clean every room of the house every one of the four school holidays to get rid of this urge.
 However, achieving this goal was challenging (if not impossible), put me under pressure, and wasted days that could’ve been spent doing better things.
-So here’s the system I’ve developed to avoid this cleaning overload and instead tackle it in bite-sized chunks.
+So here’s the system I’ve developed to avoid this cleaning overload and instead tackle it in bite-sized chunks, the system that makes sure you never have to spring clean again.
 I want to credit Flylady for her idea of zones, which I have tweaked to my needs.

 - kitchen / scullery